Colonel Clark Robertson, 74, died on Wednesday, November 24, 2021, at his home in Savery, Wyoming.

 He was preceded in death by the mother of his children, Barbara, and his grandson Austin Robertson.

-To send sympathy gifts to the family or plant a tree in memory of Colonel Clark Robertson, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Colonel Clark Robertson, please visit our Tree Store.